 The best way to access articles is through one of the Library's databases.
 We have a lot of databases to choose from.
 Browse the list below for recommendations for the ones that cover Scandinavian Studies and related areas.
 You can also try Google Scholar, although it's usually easier to find the full text of articles when you search our databases.

-The Tracking Down Materials tab has a lot of information about how to find the full text of any item, as does the Finding the Actual Articles box on this page.
+The Tracking Down Materials tab has a lot of information about how to find the full text of any item.
 This can be one of the trickier parts of research, so please feel free to email me (librarian Julie Gilbert) or connect with any librarian through Reference Services if you're having any issues.

 The library has a subscription to the online edition of Dagens Nyheter, a national daily newspaper.
 Your Scandianvian Studies professors have the login information; you can also check with librarian Julie Gilbert if you're having any issues accessing the paper.